Brand Style Guide Table of Contents

 How To Make a Brand Style Guide

-Even the most simple brand style guide can drastically improve brand recognition and give you all the advantages that come with having a strong brand.
-Below we will show a brand manager how to create an amazing brand style guide that will save their company money and increase its overall brand value.
+Even the simplest brand style guide can drastically improve brand recognition and give you all the advantages that come with having a strong brand.
+Below, we will show a brand manager how to create an amazing brand style guide that will save their company money and increase its overall brand value.
 The suggestions below should be the MINIMUM amount of information included in any company brand guidelines.

 Section 1: Brand information & Background

 Purpose: The reason why the company exists.
 What is the meaning behind a product or service?
 Explain the ethics behind your brand.
 Detail how your brand connects with customers.
-It's always important to answer the 5 crucial questions of any business.
-What do you do?
-Why do you do it?
-When do you do it?
-How do you do it?
-Who does it?
+It’s always important to answer the 5 crucial questions of any business:

-Values: Identify the guiding principles that your brand follows.
+Values: Identify the core values and guiding principles that your brand follows.
 What does your company stand for?
 What is the brand standard?
 What do or don’t you include in your products or services?
-Use your values as a compass for your brand.
+Use your core values as a compass for your brand, as they influence brand strategy, visual identity, and overall purpose.

 Leadership: Employees want to know who their leaders are and what role they play in achieving business goals and promoting personal growth.